kokadva/system-design-practice/README.md

 # System-Design-Practice

 ## Project Description:
-I've decided to learn some system design priciples, patterns and actually build some stuff and put it here.
+I've decided to learn some system design principles, patterns and actually build some stuff and put it here.

 #### You'll need docker and docker-compose installed for every project here